Reading the chapter “Better for Less” of Wardley Maps I found a new concept to me: OODA loop.

 - There is has no native cryptocurrency.

 This is a new concept for me; it is basically an entity or organization that is an operator of Corda nodes.
 We are in a financial environment, so Oracles can provide information such interest rates, exchange rates or any other information that forms a component of a contract.

 Oracles operate in a commercial manner that assures they can receive payment for their services.

 Oracle providers can deploy their Oracle services into one interoperability zone and service all business networks within that zone.

 If you want to compete in the payments word, you will better go to the commercial solution offered by R3 consortium.

 This is the second chapter of a learning process that started last September.

-The second step is defined for the next 3 months, where the main goal is to define a specific strategy of quantitative trading and work on it with real money on crypto currency market.
+The third step is defined for the next 3 months, where the main goal is to define a specific strategy of quantitative trading and work on it with real money on crypto currency market.